 Perspectives on Ageing develops understandings of ageing and old age.
 It critically examines public policies towards older people in Irish society with a particular focus on well being and social integration.

-Cultural and Socio-Linguistic Diversity will address the change in Irish demographics that reflect significant diversity in minority culture groups and languages used in Ireland.
+Equality, Cultural and Linguistic Diversity will address the change in Irish demographics that reflect significant diversity in minority culture groups and languages used in Ireland.
 Cultural identity, ethnicity, racism and sociolinguistics will be examined.
 Language in society will be critically analysed.
 Knowledge anthropology, ethnicity, and the acquisition of multilingual competencies will be examined.

 This MA will equip graduates to progress to PhD / Doctoral level studies.